shawnmckinney/fortressdemo1/README.txt

 target environment.
 All of these dependencies (and more) will be installed to your machine after successful completion of this section.

-1. Download one of the Fortress Quickstart package for Linux from here: http://iamfortress.org/download
+1. Download one of the Fortress Quickstart packages from: http://iamfortress.org/download Fortress Quickstart packages includes everything you need but the Java JVM.
-*** Note: For this demo you must choose one of the four linux packages as the windows quickstart does not include Tomcat server.

 2. Follow these steps: http://www.jts.us/iamfortress/guides/README-QUICKSTART.html:
 http://www.jts.us/iamfortress/guides/README-QUICKSTART.html